0hscar/profile_comparison/README.md

 ## Development Notes

 - The backend and frontend run independently; CORS is enabled for local development.
-- You may need valid API keys for OpenAI and Serper in your `.env` file.
+- You need valid API keys for OpenAI and Serper in your `.env` file.
 - For production, configure environment variables and secure API keys appropriately.

 ---

+## Still to do

+- **Testing:** Add full unit tests for both backend and frontend components.
+- **bug fixes:** Address any known issues or bugs.
+- **Mandatory Features:** Choose from nearby or similar restaurants for comparison, comparison against muiltiple restaurants or only one.
+(As of right now, if you are specific enough, it might only give that specific one)
+- **Possible improvements:** Enhance AI summaries, add more data sources, improve UI/UX.